Fry's 2-run homer, squeeze bunt lead Guardians over Tigers 5-4 and force ALDS Game 5

 That quieted 44,923 fans who set a playoff attendance record for the second straight day at 25-year-old Comerica Park.

-Emmanuel Clase retired five batters, preserving a 4-3 lead in the eighth when he escaped a second-and-third jam by striking out Trey Sweeney on a 100.9 mph cutter as the batter’s helmet came off.
+Clase preserved a 4-3 lead in the eighth when he escaped a second-and-third jam by striking out Trey Sweeney on a 100.9 mph cutter as the batter’s helmet came off.

-Fry’s bunt brought home Brayan Rocchio in the ninth to boost the lead, which proved important.
+Brayan Rocchio and Kwan hit one-out singles in the ninth and Fry bunted back to reliever Will Vest.
+Rocchio slid home headfirst to beat Vest's backhand flip, boosting the lead to 5-3.

 Pinch-hitter Justyn-Henry Malloy doubled leading off the ninth, advanced on Parker Meadows’ groundout and scored on Jace Jung’s groundout.

-Clase, who gave up Kerry Carpenter’s three-run homer in the ninth inning of the 3-0 loss in Game 2, struck out Matt Vierling, who couldn’t check his swing, for the save.
+Clase, who gave up Kerry Carpenter’s three-run homer in the ninth inning of the 3-0 loss in Game 2, struck out Matt Vierling, who couldn’t check his swing on a low and outside cutter.

+“I was really excited to get to the mound, especially getting the trust back from the manager to get me in that role and that responsibility,” Clase said through an interpreter.

 Lane Thomas ended the Guardians' 20-inning scoreless streak with a two-out RBI single in the first off Reese Olson, who did not allow a run in the first inning of 22 regular-season starts

-Sweeney hit a sacrifice fly in the second and José Ramírez put Cleveland ahead with a fifth-inning homered off Tyler Holton, ending an 0-for-1-0 slid.
+Sweeney hit a sacrifice fly in the second and José Ramírez put Cleveland ahead with a fifth-inning homere off Tyler Holton, ending an 0-for-10 skid.

 UP NEXT

-LHP Matthew Boyd is expected to start Game 5 for the Guardians, whose last Game 5 was a loss to the Yankees in the 2022 ALCS.
+LHP Matthew Boyd may start Game 5 for the Guardians, whose last Game 5 was a loss to the Yankees in the 2022 ALCS.
+Vogt said the team will make that decision Friday.

 AP MLB: https://apnews.com/hub/mlb